After Atlanta mayoral race loss, Norwood returns with an eye on subways, elections

 Nearly a year after her razor-thin loss to Keisha Lance Bottoms in the bruising mayoral election, the longtime Buckhead neighborhood activist and former at-large City Council member has returned to the public stage – calling for a new subway line and accepting a behind-the-scenes nomination to chair Fulton County’s Board of Registration & Elections.

-“I felt the best thing I could for the city is allow the new mayor to take charge of the city and I would not be a distraction,” Norwood said in a recent interview.
+“I felt the best thing I could do for the city is allow the new mayor to take charge of the city and I would not be a distraction,” Norwood said in a recent interview.

 In recent weeks, Norwood re-emerged in the role that put her on the political radar, as a community activist, helping Tuxedo Park fight a controversial townhome project that, she says, is part of a development wave that threatens Atlanta’s “sacrosanct” neighborhoods.